Relay Selection with Channel Probing in Sleep-Wake Cycling Wireless Sensor Networks: Unrestricted Class : An Informal Discussion

-For the other stages $k=N-1,N-2,\cdots,1$, one can begin by defining the stopping sets $\mathcal{S}_k$, $\mathcal{S}_k^\mathcal{G}$ and stopping/probing set $\mathcal{Q}_k^\mathcal{G}$ analogous to the ones in (\ref{optimal_stopping_equn}), (\ref{optimal_stopping_l_equn}) and (\ref{optimal_stopping_probing_equn}).
-Note that this time we need to define $\mathcal{S}_k^\mathcal{G}$ and $\mathcal{Q}_k^\mathcal{G}$ for a set of distributions $\mathcal{G}$ unlike in the earlier case where we had defined these sets only for a given distribution $F_\ell$.
-We conjecture that it is possible to show the results analogous to the ones in Section~\ref{structural_results_section}, namely Theorem~\ref{stopping_sets_equal_theorem} and \ref{stopping_sets_l_equal_theorem} where we prove that the stopping sets are identical for every stage $k$.
-Formal analysis is still in progress at the time of writing this paper.
-However, in the numerical results section (Section~\ref{numerical_work_section}) while performing value iteration we observed that our conjecture is true, at least for the example considered for the numericals.
+For the other stages $k=1,2,\cdots,N-1$, one can begin by defining the stopping sets $\mathcal{S}_k$ and $\mathcal{S}_k^\mathcal{H}$, and the stobing sets $\mathcal{Q}_k^\mathcal{H}$, analogous to the ones in (\ref{optimal_stopping_equn}), (\ref{optimal_stopping_l_equn}) and (\ref{optimal_stopping_probing_equn}).
+Note that, here we need to define $\mathcal{S}_k^\mathcal{H}$ and $\mathcal{Q}_k^\mathcal{H}$ for a set of distributions $\mathcal{H}$ unlike in the earlier case where we had defined these sets only for a given distribution $F_\ell$.
+We expect that the results analogous to the ones in Section~\ref{structural_results_section}, namely Theorems~\ref{stopping_sets_equal_theorem} and \ref{stopping_sets_l_equal_theorem} where we prove that the stopping sets are stage independent, hold true for this more general setting as well.
+Further, similar to that at stage $N$, for any stage $k$ we expect that if it is optimal to probe at some state $(b,\mathcal{H})$ then it is better to {probe} the stochastically largest distribution from $\mathcal{H}$.
+Again, we have seen that these observations hold in our numerical work.

-Finally, from the discussion in the previous sub-section we know that, at stage $N$, suppose it is optimal to \textsf{probe} when the state is $(b,\mathcal{G})$ then it is best to \textsf{probe} the stochastically largest distribution from $\mathcal{G}$.
-We also conjecture that such a result will hold for every stage $k$, which is true for the numerical example considered in Section~\ref{numerical_work_section}.